-I have signed up every year since, and this year I am confident of completing it again.
+I have signed up every year since.

 Also, having to maintain this blog should motivate me to get out of the front door and clock up some miles.

-For those not in the know, the cartilage between the bones in the top and bottom of my leg has worn away so I’m not getting the protection afforded by healthy tissue.
+Basically, the cartilage between the bones in the top and bottom of my leg has worn away so I’m not getting the protection afforded by healthy tissue.